 Trim wicks to about 1/4 inch.
-Heather recommends allowing the candles to cure for an additional 24 hours before burning, which I did just to be safe.
+Some people recommend allowing the candles to cure for an additional 24 hours before burning, which I usually do just to be safe.
 Others say you can go ahead and enjoy your candle as soon as it hardens.

 8. Enjoy your nontoxic, air purifying, homemade candle!

 I’m burning one right now as I type, and **SPOILER ALERT** also plan to give a few as gifts this holiday season.
 Aren’t they adorable?

 Burning: The first time you burn your beeswax candle, you may want to allow it to burn long enough for the wax to melt all the way to the sides of the jars.
 This should prevent tunneling (when only the middle of the candle burns, leaving a wall of wax around the edges).

 Essential Oils: Some folks add essential oils to the candles after pouring, but I chose not to.
 It’s generally recommended to avoid heating essential oils, as it can alter (and damage) their properties.
 It’s up to you!

 Happy candle making!

 Sign up NOW for my best tips delivered weekly to your inbox!

 You’ll also get instant access to my library of free ebooks and resources.